Add data to an entity in Common Data Service by using Power Query

 (optional) Modify the schema to suit your needs by choosing which columns to include, transforming the table in one or more ways, adding an index or conditional column, or making other changes.

-In the lower-right corner, click or tap Next.
+In the lower-right corner, select Next.

 Specify the target entity